 October 6th, 2022

-This year marks the 40th Anniversary of Officer Robert Bolton's passing.
-Join us this Day of Unity in remembering Bob Bolton, as well as the other victims of domestic violence homicides in Wisconsin.
+This year marked the 40th Anniversary of Officer Robert Bolton's passing.
+The Star Walk was created as a way to honor Bob Bolton, as well as the other victims of domestic violence homicides in Wisconsin.

-On October 6th at 6 P.M., we will be holding a brief ceremony to dedicate the Star Walk to Robert Bolton and all victims of domestic violence.
-Join us near the Phoenix Park footbridge as we say a few words, lay candles, and hold a moment of silence.
-Event will be televised.
-View the Facebook Event here.
+On October 6th at 6 P.M., we held a brief ceremony to dedicate the Star Walk to Robert Bolton and all victims of domestic violence.
+Thanks to all who joined us at the Phoenix Park footbridge as we said a few words, laid candles, and held a moment of silence.

 Purple Porch Project